mkartik/Reflection_Chatbot/README.md

 python visualize.py

-(The model ask for the user input, and returns an emphathetic response)
+(The model ask for the user input, and returns an empathetic response)

 ## Reference